aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-stream.en.md

 1. After a few moments, the data stream should have been created successfully and be in an _Active_ state
    ![](/images/beam-on-kda/kds-create-stream-active.png)

-1. We are now ready to create the **Kinesis FireHose Delivery Stream**.
+1. We are now ready to create the Firehose delivery stream.